brooklyn-data/dbtenv/README.md

 Run `dbtenv --help` to see some overall documentation for dbtenv, including its available sub-commands, and run `dbtenv <sub-command> --help` to see documentation for that sub-command.

+### Using pip and/or Homebrew
+By default dbtenv uses pip to install dbt versions from the [Python Package Index](https://pypi.org/project/dbt/#history) into Python virtual environments within `~/.dbt/versions`.

+However, on Mac or Linux systems dbtenv will automatically detect and use any version-specific dbt installations from [Homebrew](https://brew.sh/) (e.g. `dbt@0.19.0`), and you can have dbtenv use Homebrew to install new dbt versions by setting a `DBTENV_DEFAULT_INSTALLER=homebrew` environment variable, or specifying `--installer homebrew` when running `dbtenv install`.

 ### Installing dbt versions
-You can run `dbtenv versions` to list the versions of dbt available to install from the [Python Package Index](https://pypi.org/project/dbt/#history), and run `dbtenv install <version>` to install a version.
+You can run `dbtenv versions` to list the versions of dbt available to install, and run `dbtenv install <version>` to install a version.

-Notes:
-- The dbt version-specific Python virtual environments are created under `~/.dbt/versions`.
-- You can avoid having to run `dbtenv install <version>` manually by setting a `DBTENV_AUTO_INSTALL` environment variable to `true` or specifying `--auto-install` when running `dbtenv version` or `dbtenv execute`.
+If you don't want to have to run `dbtenv install <version>` manually, you can set a `DBTENV_AUTO_INSTALL=true` environment variable so that as you run commands like `dbtenv version` or `dbtenv execute` any dbt version specified that isn't already installed will be installed automatically.

+Some tips when dbtenv is using pip:
-- You can have dbtenv only install Python packages that were actually available on the date the dbt version was released by setting a `DBTENV_SIMULATE_RELEASE_DATE` environment variable to `true`, or specifying `--simulate-release-date` when running `dbtenv install`.
+- You can have dbtenv only install Python packages that were actually available on the date the dbt version was released by setting a `DBTENV_SIMULATE_RELEASE_DATE=true` environment variable, or specifying `--simulate-release-date` when running `dbtenv install`.
 This can help if newer versions of dbt's dependencies are causing installation problems.
 - By default dbtenv uses whichever Python version it was installed with to install dbt, but that can be changed by setting a `DBTENV_PYTHON` environment variable to the path of a different Python executable, or specifying `--python <path>` when running `dbtenv install`.

-**Important:**  dbt currently isn't compatible with Python 3.9 or above, so if dbtenv was installed with Python 3.9 or above you will need to specify a compatible Python version to install dbt.
+  - **dbt currently isn't compatible with Python 3.9 or above**, so if dbtenv was installed with Python 3.9 or above you will need to specify a compatible Python version to install dbt.

 ### Switching between dbt versions
 dbtenv determines which dbt version to use by trying to read it from the following sources, in this order, using the first one it finds: